Introduction: understanding structured data formats

 </script>

 Clean, right?
-Now try doing that with Microdata, and you’ll quickly find yourself in a maze of nested divs and itemrefs.
+Now try that with Microdata, and you’ll quickly find yourself in a maze of nested divs and itemrefs.

 Myth: “Microdata is more semantic because it’s integrated with HTML.”